devleaks/followthegreens/README.md

 A final popup will tell you when you reached your destination.

-The main Follow the green window hides itself after a fe seconds.
+The main Follow the greens window hides itself after a fe seconds.
 Simply select the menu entry to reveal it again.

-The orignal Follow The Green system does not have a rabbit running in front of the plane.
+The orignal Follow the greens system does not have a rabbit running in front of the plane.
 However, I witnessed it when taxiing at Dubaï airport on a foggy morning.
 We could clearly see the rabbit with the camera in the nose of the plane (777).
 (Could a pilot confirm this, or may be a Dubai ground controller?)
 I found it a nice addition anyway.